KLHT (AM)

 KLHT (1040 kHz) is a non-commercial AM radio station in Honolulu, Hawaii, with a Christian talk and teaching format.
-The station is owned by Calvary Chapel of Honolulu, Inc., with studios and offices on Kono Mai Drive in Aiea.
+The station is owned by Calvary Chapel of Honolulu, Inc., with studios and offices on Komo Mai Drive in Aiea.
 Its on-air branding is "K-Light 1040 AM" and its slogan is "The Pure Light of Hawaii."

-KLHT is powered at 10,000 watts, using a non-directional antenna, as a Class B station.
-The transmitter is off Nimetz Freeway, near the Ke'ehi Lagoon.
+KLHT is powered at 10 kilowatts, using a non-directional antenna, as a Class B station.
+The transmitter is off Nimitz Highway, near the Ke'ehi Lagoon.

 History

 The station first signed on the air on March 1, 1957.
 It was owned by Kaiser Hawaiian Village Radio, Inc. The call sign was KHVH, which stood form Hawaiian Village, Honolulu.
 The studios were at 1290 Ala Moana Boulevard.

 For a time in the 1970s, it ran an all-news radio format using the service of NBC Radio's News and Information Service and CBS Radio News.